-This Double Chocolate Hershey’s Kiss Cake is SO rich, SO fudge-y, and SO decadent — even one bite is pure dessert bliss!
+Our Double Chocolate Hershey’s Kisses Cake is SO rich, SO fudge-y, and SO decadent — every bite is pure bliss!
+Rich Chocolate cake, with real Hershey’s Kisses baked right in, topped with a decadent chocolate ganache — this is a chocoholic’s dream dessert!

 I realized a while back that even though I am a notorious chocolate-lover, my blog didn’t have any legit all-chocolate recipes.